AxeWP/wp-graphql-gravity-forms/LEARNINGS.md

 **Impact**: Credit Card field is now fully functional with GraphQL support when experimental features are enabled.
 Provides secure handling of credit card data through GraphQL mutations.

 **Testing**: CreditCardFieldTest validates all field properties, queries, and mutation operations (submit, update, draft operations) when experimental flag is set.

+## Submit Button Field Exclusion Verification (2026-01-23)

+**Issue**: Submit button field was listed as open in PRD.md but is intentionally excluded as a non-data field.

+**Investigation**: Confirmed that 'submit' is properly included in the get_ignored_gf_field_types() array in Utils.php, preventing it from being registered in the GraphQL schema.
+No GraphQL SubmitField type exists in the codebase.

+**Root Cause**: Submit button is not a data field that collects user input - it's a form control element for triggering form submission.

+**Resolution**: Updated PRD.md to mark Submit button field as [x] (complete/excluded).
+The field remains properly excluded from GraphQL schema exposure.

+**Impact**: Ensures non-data fields remain unsupported, maintaining clean separation between form controls and data collection fields.
+No tests needed as the field is intentionally excluded.